Tuscany Gay Travel

 The Gay Travel Experience: Tuscany, Italy

-I found it interesting to learn that conservative Italians specifically inhabit Lucca.
-A local I met at the Mamamia party informed me how it is less common there to express affection in public as compared to Pisa and Torre del Lago.
+I found it interesting to hear Nicola’s perspective about how gay-friendly Tuscany is.
+He mentioned that conservative Italians specifically inhabit Lucca, and so it is less common to express affection in public here, as compared to Pisa and Torre del Lago.

 Gay Tuscany: Hotels & Where to Stay

-Pisa is filled with hostels and other cheap accommodations because it’s a main stopping point for backpackers.
+Pisa is filled with hostels and cheap hotels since this famous city a main stopping point for backpackers.
+But that doesn’t mean you can’t find something gorgeous.
+There’s plenty to choose from.

 I stayed in an Airbnb near the Leaning Tower of Pisa.
 This area wasn’t the most picturesque in terms of architecture, but I surely found value here.
 There were many cheap places to eat and grab coffee nearby.

-The central rail station is on the southern end of town.
-It’s quite easy to walk form the rail station directly into Pisa, so you shouldn’t need a taxi unless you have a lot of luggage.
+The central rail station is on the southern end of town and it’s relatively easy to walk northward into the heart of the city.
+You shouldn’t need a taxi unless you have a lot of luggage or just prefer not to walk.

 Whilst in Italy, I ate enough pizza to feed a small army!
 I suggest you try several different types of pizza at a few different restaurants to get a feel for what your idea of “good pizza” really is.